Tobias-GH-Schulz/computer-vision/README.md

 ## OpenCV Basics
 ### Day or night recognition
 Use case: Detect if a picture was taken by night or on the day<br>
-Computer vision skills applied: histograms, convert color space<br>
+Computer vision skills applied: histograms, convert color space.<br>
 Repository url: [Day or night recognition](https://github.com/Tobias-GH-Schulz/computer-vision/tree/main/Day%20or%20night%20recognition)<br>